🔍 공개 퀴즈 검색

 Can a text have multiple structures?

-2. Texts never have structure
+2. Texts never have any structure

 3. Only in textbooks